 Your laptop has a lot of electronic components packed into a small space, and there will always be a heat buildup.
-If your laptop is “running hot” on a regular basis, you will experience problems in the near future.
+Therefore, if your laptop is “running hot” regularly, you will experience problems soon.

-Your central processing unit (CPU) is the hardest working chip in your laptop and the most susceptible to overheating.
-It is possible that it could fail if you do not fix an overheating problem.
+Your central processing unit (CPU) is the most challenging working chip in your laptop and the most susceptible to overheating.
+Therefore, it is possible that it could fail if you do not fix an overheating problem.

 By monitoring the temperature of your laptop, you can take steps to solve any overheating problems.

 If your laptop is running at optimum temperature, you don’t need to check it regularly.